 - Hugh Fletcher, is former Chief Executive of Fletcher Challenge, and a prominent businessman

-- Andrew Kibblewhite is Chief Executive of the Department of Prime Minister and Cabinet
+- Andrew Kibblewhite is Secretary for Justice at the Ministry for Justice and former Chief Executive of the Department of Prime Minister and Cabinet

 - Dr Murray Milner is a former chief engineer at the Post Office and currently chair of the National Health IT Board

 - Professor Ron Paterson, is currently Professor of Law at Auckland University, and formerly a highly regarded Health and Disability Commissioner

 - Dr Karen Poutasi, is former Director General of Health, currently CE of the NZ Qualifications Authority

 - Kara Puketapu, is a leader of the Te Āti Awa iwi in Waiwhetū, Lower Hutt,.
 He has a doctorate from the University of Chicago.
 Puketapu grew up in Taranaki and rose through the ranks of the Ministry of Maori Affairs (later named the Ministry of Māori Affairs and ultimately Te Puni Kōkiri) to become Secretary of Maori Affairs.

 - Sir Bruce Robertson is a retired judge of the Court of Appeal and chairman of the Law Commission